cihologramas/pyoptools/doc/_build/html/_sources/description.txt

 for the graphic enviroment.

 .. warning::
-    This software is in a very alfa state, and not ready for production use.
+    This software is in a very alpha state, and not ready for production use.
 Use it at your own risk.

     THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS